Skip to Main Content

 Location Scout Services

-A location scout searches for and evaluates potential filming sites based on the creative, technical, and logistical requirements of a production.
-They photograph and document candidates, assess accessibility, lighting conditions, sound environment, and permit feasibility.
-The scout's eye for visual potential and practical viability saves significant time during pre-production planning.
+Here is how this works in practice.
+A location scout searches for and reviews potential filming sites based on the creative, tech, and logistical needs of a production.
+They photograph and document candidates, check accessibility, lighting conditions, sound environment, and permit feasibility.
+The scout's eye for look value and practical viability saves major time during pre-production planning.

+Here is the short of it.
 We connect you with location scouts who combine a strong visual sense with thorough practical assessment.
-Our network includes professionals with extensive knowledge of diverse landscapes, urban environments, and architectural spaces, ready to find the perfect setting for your production's needs.
+Our network has pros with extensive knowledge of varied landscapes, urban environments, and build style spaces, ready to find the perfect setting for your production's needs.

 ACT 01